scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 	},

 | **Comment:** is just for the user to give a custom name to keep track of what it is set to and has no effect on the machine.
-| **Joint Number:** (0-8) This is where you link the join/axis to Linux CNC.
+| **Joint Number:** (0-8) This is where you link the join/axis to LinuxCNC.
 This number must match what is set in your hal file.
 | **Step/Direction/Enable Pins:** These are user set pin to connect to your motor driver.